 Video calls and messaging

 Facebook Messenger isn’t only a text messaging service – you can use it to make audio and video calls too.
-You need to have the Messenger app installed to make use of this service.
+You need to have the Messenger app installed to make use of this service and you need a Facebook account too.
 Once you’ve downloaded it, you go into messages either in Facebook or in the Messenger app directly, and you can use the phone icon to call.
 It’s free and also means that you can call through WiFi even if you don’t have a phone signal (which can be very useful when you’re travelling).
 You can use it to send photos and videos, send maps and post voice messages.
 Check out Facebook Messenger here

 Line offers free video and voice calling, and you can send messages for free to individuals and groups who have the Line app.
 You can also buy credit and make low cost calls to non-Line customers.
 With lots of stickers and games, it’s an app that my kids would probably love if I showed it to them.
 Check out Line now

 Bored of taking the time to tap out a text or message?
 Hey Tell allows you to leave voice messages for other Hey Tell users as a fast way to communicate.
 Check out Hey Tell here

 Keep in touch with all of the groups in your life such as your family, old workmates, uni friends etc. via this group messaging app.
 Anyone can be added with their phone number or their email address.Check out Group Me here

 I love the idea of this live video messenger so you can share moments with people on the other side of the world.
 You can choose who to share your content with so you can keep things private.
 I imagine it working well to send videos of everything from a wedding or concert through to your baby’s first steps.
 Check out Glide here

 Share a collection of images with your family and friends online for free – it’s like your own private social network.
 It’s great for parents wanting to safely share images of their kids with family abroad without having to worry about security, and it’s even easy for non-techy family members to use.
 Check out 23 Snaps here

 An online baby journal to track and record information with your family and friends.
 Record special moments and share them with selected family and friends.
 I love that it sends updates to family via email, so it doesn’t matter if grandma doesn’t have a smart phone.
 Check out Tinybeans here

 Sending cards by post